rstrategist/RStrategist/Strategies/FX_HF_Trend_Entry/README.md

 #### Enhanced Implementation

-The enhanced implementation optimises strategy parameters from technical indicator input parameters, to position sizing and risk-management parameters.
+The enhanced implementation optimises strategy parameters, from technical and economic indicator input parameters, for position sizing and risk-management parameters.

 #### Results